 NPS Camping Permits

 The National Park Service (NPS) requires anyone camping in Glacier Bay National Park or the Bartlett Cove campground to obtain a camping permit.
 These permits are not limited and are free for both the Bartlett Cove campground and backcountry.
+Only one permit is needed per group.

-During the summer, the NPS VIS will be open from 8:00 AM to 5:00 PM daily.
-If you are departing on the tourboat the next morning, we ask that you arrive into Gustavus early enough in the afternoon so that you get to Bartlett Cove and get your bear canisters and permit at 3:00 PM before they close at 5:00 PM.
-This will also allow time for you to ask them any questions and for them to inform you of special wildlife and safety closures along your paddle route.
-We will then meet you there at the VIS at 5:00 PM to issue your kayaks for your up bay departure on the tour boat the next day.
+During the summer, the NPS will be open from 7:00 AM to 7:00 PM daily from Memorial Day weekend thru Labor Day weekend.
+If you are departing on the tour boat the next morning, we ask that you arrive into Gustavus early enough in the afternoon so that you get to Bartlett Cove and get your bear canisters and permit at the afternoon 2:30 PM orientation.
+We will then meet you at the VIS at 5:00 PM to issue your kayaks for your up bay departure on the tour boat the next day.

 Frequently Asked Questions on Tides & Currents may be answered in the Tides and Currents video.